tthoma24/resume/README.md

 ### AWS EC2, S3, IAM, and VPC
 *   Maintenance of IAM users and policies
 *   Spinning up and down Ubuntu machines inside our VPC from a base AMI
-*   Worked with DevOps intern and Cloud Architect in the setup for Vault to use the AWS IAM creds and STS backends
+*   Setup for Vault to use the AWS IAM creds and STS backends

 ### StarCluster (https://star.mit.edu/cluster)
-*   First level support for user questions about submitting SGE jobs
+*	Work with submitting and troubleshooting SGE jobs
-*   Assist Cloud Architect with upgrading and troubleshooting Load Balancer and node issues.
-Escalated as appropriate.
+*	Experience upgrading and troubleshooting Load Balancer and node issues.

 ## Networking technologies
 *   DHCP, DNS